KataruInc/did-content-spec/README.md

 ## DID Resolver / Verifiable Data Registry
 The DID Resolver creates a DID Document from arguments and generates a DID to be associated.
 In addition, it has a database that associates DIDs with DID Document storage locations.

+### VerifiableDataRegistry
+Currently, there are no specific provisions for where DID Documents should be stored.
-Verifiable Data Registry assumes use of common storage such as IPFS / S3.
+but Verifiable Data Registry assumes use of common storage such as IPFS / S3.
+Therefore, we recommend that you choose a highly available storage location, such as an Instance or IPFS.

 ### DID Resolver Functions
 - GET `/resolve?did=?`